SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Doomthief.md

     icon: ⭐️
     effects:
-      - effect: The doomthief emits a 3 aura of warped fate that blocks line of effect for any enemy ability that doesn't include them as a target
+      - effect: The doomthief emits a 3 aura of warped fate that blocks line of effect for any enemy ability that doesn't include them as a target.
   - type: feature
     feature_type: ability
     name: Expanding Doom